 5. Costs and benefits.
 Cash is ultimately one of the biggest constraints or enablers of growth, so reducing costs and optimizing cash flow is one of the best ways to scale for growth.
 When an ERP implementation is effective, it will deliver business benefits that ultimately reduce the company’s IT and operational cost structure while also increasing revenue and providing other benefits.
 These cost savings and optimized business benefits typically come not through the software itself, but through effective business process reengineering and organizational change management strategies.

-So what does this all mean, and how can we ensure your organization is primed for growth?
+So what does this all mean, and how can you ensure your organization is primed for growth?
 First, find the right ERP software that best helps you accomplish the above five points of scalability.
-Second, implement the solution effectively, particularly as it relates to business process management and organizational change management, as those are the two areas most likely to deliver scalability and business benefits.
+Second, implement the solution effectively, particularly as it relates to business process management and change management, as those are the two areas most likely to deliver scalability and business benefits.